K-a-t-i/Flight-Weather-Analyser-Chatbot/README.md

   - Use standard date formats (YYYY-MM-DD)
   - Try relative dates like "tomorrow" or "next Monday"
   - Avoid ambiguous date references

+#### Asynchronous Processing Issues

+- **Missing aiohttp Library**: If you see errors related to missing aiohttp module:
+  - Install the aiohttp package: `pip install aiohttp`
+  - Re-run the application
+  - Note that the application will fall back to synchronous operation if async libraries are unavailable

+- **Slow Performance Despite Async Processing**: If flight condition analysis is still slow:
+  - Check your network connection speed
+  - Ensure your API keys are valid and not rate-limited
+  - Verify the cache is functioning correctly to reduce API calls

 ## 👨‍💻 Contributing